 You can check the visa requirements for your country by visiting the official UAE government website or consulting with your local UAE embassy.

-Dubai is a sprawling city, and while it may seem a bit overwhelming at first, the transportation options are plentiful, making it easy to navigate.
+Dubai is a sprawling city, and while it may seem a bit overwhelming at first, the public transportation options are plentiful, making it easy to navigate.

 Save time & money on sightseeing